Techtonica/curriculum/sass/sass.md

 ### Independent Practice

-Students will start small, converting bits of an old style sheet little by little into Sass until all css is sassfied.
+Students will start small, converting bits of an old style sheet little by little into Sass until all css is Sassfied.

 ### Challenge